SharpEconomy/AMM/README.md

 - `python manage.py start_scheduler` – run the scheduler alone.

 The dashboard is available at `/` and Django admin at `/admin/`.

+## Deploying to Render

+The included `render.yaml` defines a free web service.
+Create a new **Web Service** in Render using this repository and configure the following environment variables in the Render dashboard:

+- `DJANGO_SECRET_KEY` – your Django secret key
+- `ALCHEMY_URL` – Polygon RPC URL from Alchemy
+- `POOL_ADDRESS` – Uniswap V3 pool address
+- `PRIVATE_KEY` – optional wallet key for write actions
+- `PRICE_THRESHOLD` – optional percentage threshold (default `1.0`)
+- `RUN_SCHEDULER` – set to `1` to start the APScheduler in the web process

+Render will automatically install requirements, run migrations via the `preDeployCommand`, and start the app with Gunicorn.